josiest/songwriting/songs/I Would Make the Trade Any Day/lyrics.md

 ### Verse

 What's a line of code
+To a line of cambros
+Behind the bar
+Of a minimum wage kitchen

+### Chorus

+Oh I would make the trade
+Any day, but who am I to claim
+Such a privelege for my own

+### Verse

+What's a line of code
 To a line of coke
 In the living room
 Of someone I barely know